 |Hiiragi Group||Symmetry breaking and self-organisation in mammalian development|

 |Peri Group||Microglia: the guardians of the developing brain|

 |Spitz Group||Gene regulation and genome architecture|

 Several groups seek to understand both normal development and its deviations in disease.
 During brain development, vast numbers of neurons are targeted for death and are cleared rapidly and efficiently by a resident lineage of phagocytes, the microglia.
-Most CNS pathologies are accompanied by activation of the phagocytic microglia, highlighting the importance of understanding the mechanisms underlying the function of these cells.
 Combining live imaging and genetic approaches, the dynamic relationship between neurons and microglia in zebrafish is actively investigated.